CityOfPhiladelphia/greenworks-dashboard/index.md

     <aside class="related pll-mu">
       <h3 class="h4 pbl">All Philadelphians have access to healthy, affordable, and sustainable food and drinking water.</h3>
 			<!-- <h4 class="h6">Note</h4> -->
-			<p>Philadelphians can use Supplemental Nutrition Assistance Program (SNAP) benefits to purchase healthy, locally-grown food at <a href="http://thefoodtrust.org/uploads/media_items/philly-food-bucks-brochure-english.original.pdf">many farmers markets</a> citywide.
+			<p>Philadelphians can use <a href="http://www.fns.usda.gov/snap/supplemental-nutrition-assistance-program-snap">Supplemental Nutrition Assistance Program (SNAP)</a> benefits to purchase healthy, locally-grown food at <a href="http://thefoodtrust.org/uploads/media_items/philly-food-bucks-brochure-english.original.pdf">many farmers markets</a> citywide.
 Philly Food Bucks is a healthy food incentive program launched in 2010 to increase the purchasing power of SNAP customers.
 For every $5 that SNAP customers spend using their benefits at a participating market site, they receive a $2 Philly Food Bucks coupon for fresh fruits and vegetables.</p>

 	  	<h4 class="h6">Source</h4>
 	  	<p>Get Healthy Philly</p>